OpenHFT/Chronicle-Map/README.md

 the data is transferred both ways.
 Which is great, however what if you wanted to replicate more than just one chronicle map, what if you were going to replicate two chronicle maps across your network, unfortunately with just TCP replication you would have to have two tcp socket connections, which is not ideal.
-This is why we created Chronicle Channels.
-Channels let you replicate numerous Chronicle Maps via a single point to point socket connection.
+This is why we created the ReplicationHub.
+The ReplicationHub let you replicate numerous Chronicle Maps via a single point to point socket connection.

-Chronicle Channels are similar to TCP replication, where each map has to be given a unique identifier, but when using Chronicle Channels its the channels that are used to identify the map.
+The ReplicationHub encompasses TCP replication, where each map has to be given a unique identifier, but when using Chronicle Channels its the channels that are used to identify the map.
 The identifier is used to identify the host/server.
 Each host must be given a unique identifier.
 Each map must be given a unique Channel.